Max Reinhart: Professional

-The Flames signed Reinhart to a three-year entry level contract on July 14, 2011, prior to his final season with the Ice.
+The Flames signed Reinhart to a three-year entry-level contract on July 14, 2011, before his final season with the Ice.
 He made his professional debut after the Ice's season ended.
 Reinhart joined Calgary's American Hockey League (AHL) affiliate, the Abbotsford Heat, to conclude the 2011–12 AHL season, where he scored two goals in his professional debut.
 He added a goal and an assist in four playoff games.
 In his first full season with the Heat in 2012–13, Reinhart struggled to play at a consistent level; the 21-year-old said he hadn't had many years in hockey where he struggled offensively.
 He had only four points in his first 33 games with Abbotsford, but improved throughout the season, scoring 17 points in his following 34 games.

 The Calgary Flames recalled Reinhart on April 6, 2013, a decision that surprised him despite his improved play.
 He made his NHL debut that night in his hometown, a 5–2 loss to the Vancouver Canucks.
 Reinhart made his debut with the Flames franchise that his father began his own career with and played nine seasons for, and against a Canucks team that Paul spent his final two seasons with.
 Reinhart earned his first NHL point four nights later, also against the Canucks, assisting on a Curtis Glencross goal, and scored his first goal against Edmonton Oilers' goaltender Nikolai Khabibulin on April 13 in a 4–1 victory.
 He finished the season with a goal and two assists in 11 games with the Flames, and 21 points in 67 games with Abbotsford.

 Reinhart spent the majority of the 2013–14 season with the Heat, though he appeared in eight games with the Flames and recorded two assists.
 He led the Heat with 63 points in 66 games, and in doing so, broke Krys Kolanos' Abbotsford team scoring record (61).

 On July 1, 2015, Reinhart was traded by the Flames to the Nashville Predators in exchange for a conditional fourth-round selection in 2016.
 He did not see any NHL action during the 2015–16 season, but made 73 appearances for Nashville's AHL affiliate, the Milwaukee Admirals, tallying 23 goals and 15 assists.
 He also played three postseason contests.

 In the following off-season, Reinhart took up an offer from Germany, signing with Kölner Haie of the Deutsche Eishockey Liga (DEL) on June 6, 2016.
 In the 2016–17 season, Reinhart provided versatility throughout the lineup, providing 6 goals and 23 points in 52 games.

-On July 1, 2017, Reinhart returned to the NHL in signing as a free agent to a one-year, two-way contract with the Ottawa Senators.
+On July 1, 2017, Reinhart returned to the NHL, signing as a free agent to a one-year, two-way contract with the Ottawa Senators.